jshuntley/pterodactyl-discord-bot/README.md

 The bot should create a post in your Discord server\'s "general" channel and show you a button to input all the above info.
 The info will be saved locally in the config.json file.

-The bot will restart several times automatically if you ran it with nodemon.
-Otherwise, you\'ll need to ctrl-c once after you enter your info in the modal and again after the first post in your desired channel.
+The bot will restart several times automatically during setup.

 That\'s it!
 The bot should do the rest.